MIDIKinetics/MKGPT-SupportDocs/MKGPT-Getting-Started-With-Lemur.md

 - **ChatGPT**:

     MIDI Kinetics has created a chatbot trained on Lemur's documentation.
-While not perfect, it can answer many questions and is the best place to go for help with writing code.
+While not perfect, it can answer many questions.

 - **Other Music-Related Forums**: